DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 Thrashing: Oops, all page faults!
 * OS spends more time switching than actually executing processes

-Since we have threashing, we know we have too many processes loaded in.
-Therefore, we need ot load them out to make more room for other proceses to run comfortably
+Since we have thrashing, we know we have too many processes loaded in.
+Therefore, we need ot load them out to make more room for other processes to run comfortably

 ![alt text](img/Lecture20/image-9.png)

-IN a page table that we have, we have one bit that we use as the "use" bit.
+In a page table that we have, we have one bit that we use as the "use" bit.

 At the beginning, all use bits are 0.
 As they are referenced, we increment them